Top 12 Amazing Temples in Chiang Mai!

-The Wat Sri Suphan, better known as the Silver Temple in Chiang Mai, is another highlight of the city.
-The entrance to the temple is just outside the old town, at the same street where the famous Walking Street takes place on Saturday (Wualai Road).
-Outside as well as inside, this sacred site is beautifully decorated.
-With its very own appearance, this temple in Chiang Mai is truly unique and definitely worth a visit.
-Unfortunately, women are not allowed to enter the Silver Temple, but even from the outside, this silver temple is a dream.
-Tip: At night this temple beautifully lit and then shines purple-blue.
+The Wat Sri Suphan, better known as the Silver Temple, is a real highlight of the city.
+The entrance to the temple is just outside the old town, on the same street where the Saturday Walking Street takes place.
+The architecture of the temple is impressive and unique.
+The entire main building is covered in silver, making Wat Sri Suphan one of the few silver temples in Thailand.
+Thanks to its special appearance, this temple in Chiang Mai is truly unique, and a visit is definitely recommended.
+Unfortunately, women are not allowed to enter the Silver Temple, but even from the outside this Silver Temple is a dream.

 - Price: Admission to the Silver Temple is 50 baht.